NotTimTam/file-converter-core/README.md

 _Do not use both `CoreModules` and a sub-group at the same time, or conflict errors will be thrown._

-**NOTE:** To use the audio modules, you will need to have `ffmpeg` installed to the system your application is running on.
+**NOTE:** To use the audio/video modules, you will need to have `ffmpeg` installed to the system your application is running on.

 For a `Dockerfile`, you can add the line: